 Consequently, it makes sense for investors in the stock market to have a thorough understanding of how the economy works and how economic activity is measured.
 Here’s a breakdown of the key indicators investors should know about:

 Consumer Price Index (CPI): The consumer price index (CPI) is deemed by economists as the best way to track inflation.
-The CPI ranks prices for a fixed-list of goods and services over a 30-day period.
+The CPI ranks prices for a fixed-list of goods and services over a given month.

-Unemployment Index: The employment index, compiled by the U.S. Labor Department, is, along with the GDP number, the nation’s most economic indicator.
-It provides data on employment, hourly earnings, and the U.S. jobless rate.
-The unemployment rate is viewed by economists as a “lagging indicator”, meaning it rises or declines after variations in economic activity.
+Unemployment Index: The employment index, compiled by the U.S. Labor Department, is, along with the GDP number, the nation’s economic indicator.
+It provides data on employment, hourly earnings and the U.S. jobless rate.
+The unemployment rate is viewed by economists as a “lagging indicator,” meaning it rises or declines after variations in economic activity.

-Consumer Confidence: The Conference Board tracks the nation’s consumer confidence index, based on monthly queries of 5,000 U.S. households.
+Consumer Confidence: The Conference Board tracks the nation’s consumer confidence index, based on monthly queries of approximately 3,000 U.S. households.

 Stock Market Indicators Defined